FACINGS/collection-manager/docs/plugins.md

 git clone https://github.com/FACINGS/hello-plugin.git
 ```

-After restarting the app, you will see "Hello" in the Collection Add-ons tab.
+After restarting the app, you will see "Hello" in the Collection Plugins tab.